America's Detrimental Drug Policy

 Marijuana isn’t the only drug to have had a smear campaign to make it seem like a deadly scourge on civilized life.
 Psilocybin, also known as Magic Mushrooms, is a drug that was heavily researched in the 50s, 60s, and 70s, but tighter regulations and cultural views reduced that research until more recent times.

-Psilocybin has been shown to positively help combat addictions, PTSD, and numerous other mental conditions including depression.
+Psilocybin has been shown to positively help combat addictions, PTSD, and numerous other mental conditions, including depression.
 Like the path of marijuana legalization, a few states have now decriminalized psychedelics.
 Oregon made psilocybin fully legal for personal use as long as it is at a licensed facility.

 Some members of Congress have also been working on legislation to legalize psilocybin for medical use on a federal level.

 Some US cities have been slowly working towards those types of policies by having safe spaces for drug users to do drugs where there are clean needles, no arrests/prosecution, and where drug counselors can work with the users on their addiction.
 These policies work.
-Drug use goes down, overdoses go down, and people actually get past their addiction to live productive healthy lives instead of sitting in prison for decades.
+Drug use goes down, overdoses go down, and people get past their addiction to live productive, healthy lives instead of sitting in prison for decades.

 We can save American lives and taxpayers’ money.